mongock/flamingock-docs/site/v1/runner/runner-standalone.md

 The [example section](#example) shows how to use it in the builder.

 ### Events
-As explained in the [events page](/v1/features/events), Mongock provides three Events: StartedEvent, SuccessEvent and FailureEvent.
+As explained in the [events page](/v1/features/events), Flamingock provides three Events: StartedEvent, SuccessEvent and FailureEvent.
 In the standalone context are represented by:
 - MigrationStartedEvent
 - MigrationSuccessEvent
 - MigrationFailureEvent